Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.btu
 ```

 The British thermal unit, a US customary unit of heat defined by ISO 31-4 as exactly 1055.06 J.

-Dimension: 𝐋^2 𝐌 𝐓^-2.

-See Also: `Unitful.J`.

 #### Calorie